 But you know how it goes, right?
 Along comes the L word – love – and you tumble down the rabbit hole, convinced you’re sure enough and smart enough to figure it all out.

 When you’re in love, particularly after the end of a marriage, you may find yourself especially vulnerable.
-Or are some of us always likely to be vulnerable, and therefore, we should take our time every time?
+Or are some of us always likely to be vulnerable, and consequently, we should take our time — every time?

 Dating Others in a Long Distance Relationship